Everdon: History

 The villages name means 'Wild boar hill'.

 Domesday entry: Bishop of Bayeux's fief.
 William held half a hide in Great Everdon.
 Soke of land lies in Fawsley.
 Land for 1 plough.
 2 villains and 2 bordars and 6 acre of meadow.

 In the Middle Ages, Everdon Priory was a small Benedictine priory, located at the eastern end of the village, close to a group of fish pools, which are still extant.
 It was a daughter house of the abbey of Bernay, in Normandy, and was granted lordship of the manor of Everdon.
-Like most alien priories, it was dissolved in 1415 under an Act of Henry V. In 1440 Henry VI granted the property of the priory to the newly founded Eton College, which established a manor house on the site.
+Like most alien priories, it was dissolved in 1415 under an act of Parliament of Henry V. In 1440 Henry VI granted the property of the priory to the newly founded Eton College, which established a manor house on the site.
 A junior branch of the Spencer family from Badby took up the lease of the Eton College Manor house around 1500.
 The manor of Everdon should not be confused with the neighbouring manor of Little Everdon, where the Cluniac monks of Daventry Priory had a mill and land.

-The land was enclosed by Act of Parliament in 1764:
+The land was enclosed by the Everdon Inclosure Act 1764 (4 Geo.
+3. c.
+43 Pr.):